Ready to take your swimming to the next level? Here is the swimming gear every serious swimmer should be rocking in their swim bag.

 9. Swim parachutes

-Studies1,2 with swimmers found that short bursts of training with a parachute (and swim paddles) increased swim-specific strength and even helped swimmers develop a more balanced and fluid stroke.
+Studies1,2 with swimmers found that short bursts of training with a swim parachute (and swim paddles) increased swim-specific strength and even helped swimmers develop a more balanced and fluid stroke.

-Plus, do a few reps with a parachute, and then jump into a couple laps of fast swimming—you will feel an instant boost of speed and feel like you got shot out of a chlorinated cannon!
+Plus, do a few reps with a parachute, and then jump into a couple of laps of fast swimming—you will feel an instant boost of speed and feel like you got shot out of a chlorinated cannon!

-While most swim companies, including Speedo, Sporti and TYR, make parachutes for swimmers, my favorites are made by FINIS.
+While most swim companies, including Speedo, Sporti, and TYR, make parachutes for swimmers, my favorites are made by FINIS.

-They come in either red (medium sized—8” wide) or black (large—12” wide), have adjustable belts, and are made of nylon and polyester, which last just about forever in swim pools.
+They come in either red (medium-sized—8” wide) or black (large—12” wide), have adjustable belts, and are made of nylon and polyester, which last just about forever in swim pools.

 10. Swim gear bag